Upsert into a Delta Lake table using merge

 Modify all unmatched rows using merge

-In Databricks SQL and Databricks Runtime 12.1 and above, you can use the WHEN NOT MATCHED BY SOURCE clause to UPDATE or DELETE records in the target table that do not have corresponding records in the source table.
+In Databricks SQL and Databricks Runtime 12.2 LTS and above, you can use the WHEN NOT MATCHED BY SOURCE clause to UPDATE or DELETE records in the target table that do not have corresponding records in the source table.
 Databricks recommends adding an optional conditional clause to avoid fully rewriting the target table.

 The following code example shows the basic syntax of using this for deletes, overwriting the target table with the contents of the source table and deleting unmatched records in the target table.
 For a more scalable pattern for tables where source updates and deletes are time-bound, see Incrementally sync Delta table with source.